Cadet Writer ePortfolios

 - Individual cadet products identified as SWEs;

-2) individual Faculty Assessment Rubrics of Cadet writer proficiency as demonstrated through SWEs.
+- Individual Faculty Assessment Rubrics of cadet writer proficiency as demonstrated through SWEs.

 Both components are completed within the context of individual courses linked to the Writing Program.
-By graduation, as they progress through FYC, WiC, WiM, and WiP courses, almost all Cadets accumulate nine to ten entries in portfolios that ensure a more diverse, comprehensive, and accurate view of their writing abilities than hitherto possible.
-Every course that participates in the Writing Program yields one set of portfolio entries to a Cadet's portfolio.
+By graduation, as they progress through First Year Composition, Writing-in-the-Core, Writing-in-the-Major, and Writing-in-the-Profession courses, almost all cadets accumulate nine to ten entries in portfolios that ensure a more diverse, comprehensive, and accurate view of their writing abilities than hitherto possible.
+Every course that participates in the Writing Program yields one set of portfolio entries to a cadet's portfolio.